PrestaShop/prestashop.github.io/news/_posts/2019-04-25-fighting-against-spamming-again.md

 Because this attack is caused by massive account creations containing untrustworthy links, we took the decision to prevent people from writing anything that looks like a URL within the customer account creation form.
 And therefore it will be impossible to create a customer with an URL as the first name and/or the last name.

 A patch is thus going to be released for versions 1.7.5.x and 1.6.1.x in order to mitigate the attack vector.
-Shops based on 1.6 will be able to retrieve this patch in the next 1.6.1.24 release (PR to come).
+Shops based on 1.6 will be able to retrieve this patch in the next 1.6.1.24 release - PR to come.
 As for PrestaShop 1.7, it will be included in the forthcoming 1.7.5.2 version.
-Have a look at the pull request here while waiting for the releases to upgrade your store.
+Have a look at the pull request [here](https://github.com/PrestaShop/PrestaShop/pull/13549) while waiting for the releases to upgrade your store.

 ## What to do next?